JustinFreitas/StealthTracker/README.md

 - v2.9 - When the CT is advanced to the turn of a NPC, if the NPC doesn't already have Stealth in its Skills section, it will be added with a zero modifier so that it is easy to stealth with the NPC on its turn.
 - v2.9.1 - Bug fix for error when there is no Skills node on the NPC sheet.
 - v3.0 - This new version supports completely hiding all StealthTracker information (StealthTracker chat messages & StealthTracker effect display) from players.
 This way, tables that keep all stealth values hidden won't leak any of the information to the players.
 See the new 'Player: Show Stealth info' option in the settings, it's tri-state now (was the old broadcast flag).
 Now filters out CT nodes that don't have a type set (often used by DMs for a quick CT entry for a trap or something).
 Many refactors for correctness and optimization.
 - v3.1 - Migration to FGU conventions (i.e. launch message to announcement text, etc).
+Changed the chat command(s) from 'st' or 'stealthtracker' to only 'stealth' due to conflicts between 'st' and 'story' in FGU.

 ![alt text](https://github.com/JustinFreitas/StealthTracker/blob/master/graphics/StealthTrackerScreenshot.jpg?raw=true)